When you put the leftover lasagna into the refrigerator last night, you

 enter the bloodstream.

-kind of plastic food container, tiny amounts of plastic are transferred
+plastic food container, tiny amounts of plastic are transferred into the

-are very small, but there is still a lot of debate in the scientific community
+food.
+The amounts are very small, but there is still a lot of debate in

 The federal Food and Drug Administration, which regulates plastic packaging